 It is a requirement when you are undertaking any science course.
-You will be expected to write what took place during the experiment, what you learnt, and explaining the importance of the findings.
+You will be expected to write what took place during the experiment, what you learned, and explaining the importance of the findings.
 The length and structure of lab reports may vary.
 Always consult your professor before doing the work.
 Lab reports comprise about 25% of your grade at the end of your course.
-Therefore, it is vital for students to acquire skills needed to write this type of assignment.
-The instructor always expect the learners to submit unique work.
+Therefore, students need to acquire the skills required to write this type of assignment.
+The instructor always expects the learners to submit unique work.

 A lab report has the following elements:

 The students should display their knowledge about various concepts of their experiments.
 It would help if you established reasons for variances in your results and why it happened.
 Explain how the variations in your experiment influenced the final results.
 Even if you have an excellent format of the content, you must have your points' proper organization.